Aaron Judge Player Props: Yankees vs. Orioles

 Aaron Judge At The Plate

-- Judge leads New York in slugging percentage (.609) thanks to two extra-base hits.

-- He ranks 42nd in batting average, 36th in on base percentage, and 39th in slugging among qualified hitters in baseball.
+- Judge is hitting .296 with two home runs and four walks.

-- Judge has gotten a hit in five of six games this season (83.3%), with multiple hits twice.
+- This year, Judge has totaled at least one hit in five of seven games (71.4%), and had multiple hits twice.

-- In six games played this year, he has homered in two of them.
+- In seven games played this season, he has homered in two of them.

-- Judge has driven in a run in three games this season (50.0%), including one multiple-RBI game.
+- Judge has driven in a run in three games this year (42.9%), including one multiple-RBI game.

-- He has scored in five of six games so far this year.
+- He has scored in five games this year (71.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.